-How to spot a bad agent: Look out for these signs
+How to spot a bad real estate agent: Look out for these signs

 If you spot any of these red flags, they could indicate that an agent will deliver sub-par service or is simply not the right fit:

-1. Dropping the ball on communication
+1. Drops the ball on communication

 Also consider whether the agent adheres to your preferred communication channels.
 Campbell always asks her clients how they want to receive their information and updates, whether it’s via phone, text, or email.

 Boswell makes sure to communicate with people in the way that they are used to, which is often generationally dependent.
 She says that “an older individual might be used to speaking over the phone and may not be comfortable texting or emailing.
 A lot of younger people find phone calls to be intrusive and almost insulting, so a text is best.”